stellar/js-stellar-wallets/plans/keymanager/overview.md

 ## Non-goals

 - User management (this is handled externally)
-- Recovery of key if password is forgotten: user should also store key in separate paper wallet
+- Recovery of key if password is forgotten:
+  - user should also store key in separate paper wallet
+  -  or just use a Ledger / Trezor

 ## Pluggable components